Followers

 Prompt Design Suggestions

-When using LLMs for grading written work, it's important to keep in mind that prompt design is different than programming and requires a balance between precision and flexibility.
+When using LLMs for grading written work, it's important to keep in mind that prompt design is different from programming and requires a balance between precision and flexibility.
 Here are some suggestions for using LLMs for grading written work:

 • Choose the right LLM: For short answer or essay questions, it's best to use an LLM that is good at language tasks, such as Claude or Mistral.